eugeneromero/damn.engineer/_posts/2022-01-31-azure-keyvault-to-kubernetes.md

 So, how can Kubernetes-based applications access vault secrets in a secure and automated way?

-Recently, I was tasked with finding the answer to that question in my current project.
+Recently, I was tasked with finding the answer to that question in my project.
 After some research and testing, I found what is currently the best (only?) solution for this:

 Enter [**Kubernetes Secrets Store CSI Driver**](https://secrets-store-csi-driver.sigs.k8s.io/introduction.html).
 Now that's a mouthful.